tzerbib/csci2390-cryptography-assignment/mpc/README.md

 ## Running your solution

-Make sure you have nodejs installed, we tested this using node `v14.18.1`.
+Make sure you have nodejs installed.
+We tested this using node `v14.18.1`.

 First, install the required dependencies:
 ```